cisko3000/paymo-tasker/README.md

 ## About
 This tool is for users of Paymo project management and time keeping app.

+* For personal use only because of no password protection

-It allows one to mark their time entries as billed.
+* Mark batch time entries as billed

+* Generate and download invoices from time entries (.xlsx format)

 I wrote this tool because I did not want to manually mark my time entries as billed.

 There is another feature in this tool that allows one to create payment and subscription portals.
 It uses Stripe as backend and payment processing.
-I do not recommend hosting any of this code online since it is not password protected or anything.
+I do not recommend hosting any of this code online since it is not password protected.

 This tool is meant to be run locally and only when needed.